SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

 how you can interact with it [here](https://github.com/Charcoal-SE/SmokeDetector/wiki).

 To request SD privileges from the SOCVR room ping any of the room owners.
-They will check your account for the following criteria:
+They will check your account for the following criteria:<a id="smoke-detector-criteria"></a>

 - Lurked for a while so you understand its capabilities.
 - Proven to know how to respond to reports.